csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 Each database product that supports JDBC (all the major database vendors do) provides a JDBC driver that must be dynamically loaded in order to access the database from Java.
 In fact, loading the driver must be done first, before connecting to the database.

 This is done by invoking Class.forName with one argument specifying a concrete class implementing the java.sql.Driver interface, in the first line of the program in Figure 5.1.
-This interface provides for the translation of product- independent JDBC calls into the product-specific calls needed by the specific database management system being used.
+This interface provides for the translation of productindependent JDBC calls into the product-specific calls needed by the specific database management system being used.
 The example in the figure shows the Oracle driver, oracle.jdbc.driver.OracleDriver.3 The driver is available in a .jar file at vendor Web sites and should be placed within the classpath so that the Java compiler can access it.

-The actual protocol used to exchange information with the database de- pends on the driver that is used, and is not defined by the JDBC standard.
+The actual protocol used to exchange information with the database depends on the driver that is used, and is not defined by the JDBC standard.
 Some

 2There are multiple versions of the getConnection method, which differ in the parameters that they accept.
 We present the most commonly used version.
-3The equivalent driver names for other products are as follows: IBM DB2: com.ibm.db2.jdbc.app.DB2Driver; Mi- crosoft SQL Server: com.microsoft.sqlserver.jdbc.SQLServerDriver; PostgreSQL: org.postgresql.Driver; and MySQL: com.mysql.jdbc.Driver.
+3The equivalent driver names for other products are as follows: IBM DB2: com.ibm.db2.jdbc.app.DB2Driver; Microsoft SQL Server: com.microsoft.sqlserver.jdbc.SQLServerDriver; PostgreSQL: org.postgresql.Driver; and MySQL: com.mysql.jdbc.Driver.
 Sun also offers a “bridge driver” that converts JDBC calls to ODBC.
 This should be used only for vendors that support ODBC but not JDBC.

 **5.1 Accessing SQL From a Programming Language 161**

-drivers support more than one protocol, and a suitable protocol must be cho- sen depending on what protocol the database that you are connecting to sup- ports.
+drivers support more than one protocol, and a suitable protocol must be chosen depending on what protocol the database that you are connecting to supports.
 In our example, when opening a connection with the database, the string jdbc:oracle:thin: specifies a particular protocol supported by Oracle.

 **5.1.1.2 Shipping SQL Statements to the Database System**

 Once a database connection is open, the program can use it to send SQL statements to the database system for execution.
 This is done via an instance of the class Statement.
 A Statement object is not the SQL statement itself, but rather an object that allows the Java program to invoke methods that ship an SQL statement given as an argument for execution by the database system.
 Our example creates a Statement handle (stmt) on the connection conn.

-To execute a statement, we invoke either the executeQuery method or the executeUpdate method, depending on whether the SQL statement is a query (and, thus, returns a result set) or nonquery statement such as **update**, **insert**, **delete**, **create table**, etc. In our example, stmt.executeUpdate executes an up- date statement that inserts into the _instructor_ relation.
+To execute a statement, we invoke either the executeQuery method or the executeUpdate method, depending on whether the SQL statement is a query (and, thus, returns a result set) or nonquery statement such as **update**, **insert**, **delete**, **create table**, etc. In our example, stmt.executeUpdate executes an update statement that inserts into the _instructor_ relation.
 It returns an integer giving the number of tuples inserted, updated, or deleted.
 For DDL statements, the return value is zero.
 The try _{ . . . }_ catch _{ . . . }_ construct permits us to catch any exceptions (error conditions) that arise when JDBC calls are made, and print an appropriate message to the user.

 **5.1.1.3 Retrieving the Result of a Query**